 - Give honest and sincere appreciation.
 This is one of the most powerful relationship tools in the world.
 Everyone wants to be valued and appreciated.
-If you sincerely, honestly appreciate them and what they are doing, they’ll have a great experience with you.
+If you sincerely, honestly appreciate them and what they are doing, they’ll like being around you because they feel valued and seen.

 - Arouse in the other person an eager want.
-This comes to answering their number one question: What’s in it for me?
-This is the biggest key to influencing people + their behavior.
+Their number one question is often: What’s in it for me?
+Answering this question for them is the biggest key to influencing people + their behavior.

 Six Ways to Make People Like You

 - Become genuinely interested in other people.
 Have you ever shared a story about your life with someone, only to have them immediately dive into a story from their own life, without even acknowledging what you said?
 This can be a huge turn off to people.
-Show genuine interest by asking questions and being an active listener, and stop talking about yourself for a while.
-You’ll find that people will be much more interested in being your friend, and will even become more interested in your life.
+Show genuine interest by asking questions and being an active listener.

 - Remember that a person’s name is to that person the sweetest and most important sound in any language.

 - Be a good listener.
 Encourage others to talk about themselves.